 Follow the instructions on your solution and add the solution to the correct concentration, depending on which one you’re using.
-Usually, you need one bottle of the solution for 17 oz of water to clean the water tank and the machine’s insides.
+Usually, you need one bottle of the solution for 500 ml of water to clean the water tank and the machine’s insides.

 Finally, don’t forget to put a container under the machine’s liquid output.
 Make sure the container is large enough to catch the water as you rinse the machine.

 Pro tip: Different Nespresso machines let you fold the cup support so the container fits better under the coffee outlet.

 Once you’ve done all the prep, turn the machine on and put it into descaling mode.
 Push on the button to turn on your Vertuo coffee maker.
 The button will blink for about 15 seconds during the preheating phase.
 Once the light stops flashing, hold the button for at least seven seconds until the button starts flashing quickly.

 The quick flashing light means your Vertuo coffee machine is entering the descaling process, and you have 45 seconds for the next steps.
 Turn the lever toward the left (towards the lock symbol) and then to the right (the unlock position).
 Hold the button again for another seven seconds in the unlocked position.
 Finally, lock the lever left to lock the machine.
 This will start the descaling.

 The machine light will flash on continuously during the descaling process.

 Once the light starts flashing, the coffee maker will dispense the solution in short bursts.
 Let the solution flow through the machine.
 When all the liquid from the water tank has been dispensed, the Nespresso Vertuo will become silent and go off.
 This means the descaling cycle is done.

 Note: You can’t exit descaling mode once you enter it without first completing the descaling process.
 Even if you remove the plug during the descaling mode, the machine will enter it again once you plug it back in.